 Make the bottom block approximately twice as thick as it was originally.

-One of the great features of Graphite is the ability to modify the design easily in 3D.
-For example, to make this bottom area about twice as thick as it is now, select these points, and then move this face straight up until it is where it is desired.
-The Drafting Assistant constrains this movement along the zaxis. • In each of the examples below, use the SHIFT key and drag the selection fences shown to select the appropriate points.
+In each of the examples below, use the SHIFT key and drag the selection fences shown to select the appropriate points.
 Then drag one of the points to stretch the part.
 (Skip this exercise if desired.)